jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 <a id="Main_Example_4"></a>

 ### Example #4: Request | `ROUTING BY XPATH`: change the Route of the request to a different hostname and path depending of XPath condition
-The plugin searches the XPath entry and compares it to a Condition value.
+The plugin executes an XPath expression and compares it to a Condition value.
 If this is the right Condition value, the plugin changes the host and the path of the Route.
+The plugin executes all the XPath expressions until the condition is satisfied.
+If no condition is satisfied the plugin keeps the original Route.

 This example uses a new backend Web Service (https://calculator.apim.eu:443/ws), which provides the same capabilities as `calculator` Service (http://www.dneonline.com) defined at step #1.

 Add a Kong `Upstream` named `calculator.apim.eu` and defines a `target` with `calculator.apim.eu:443` value.

-Open `soap-xml-request-handling` plugin and configure the plugin with:
+Open `soap-xml-request-handling` plugin and configure it with:
+- `RouteXPathRegisterNs` leave the default value and add `tempuri_kong,http://tempuri.org/`
+- `RouteXPathTargets` add a new target with:
-- `RouteToPath` property with the value `https://calculator.apim.eu:443/ws`
+  - `URL` property with the value `https://calculator.apim.eu:443/ws`
-- `RouteXPath` property with the value `/soap:Envelope/soap:Body/*[local-name() = 'Add']/*[local-name() = 'intA']`
+  - `XPath` property with the value `/soap:Envelope/soap:Body/*[local-name() = 'Add']/*[local-name() = 'intA']` or `/soap:Envelope/soap:Body/tempuri_kong:Add/tempuri_kong:intA`
-- `RouteXPathCondition` property with the value `5`
+  - `XPathCondition` property with the value `5`
-- `RouteXPathRegisterNs` leave the default value; we can also register specific NameSpace with the syntax `prefix,uri` Use command defined at Example #3, the expected result is `13`.
+Use command defined at Example #3, the expected result is `13`.
 Pay attention to the `X-SOAP-Region` (http header in the response) added by `calculator.apim.eu`
 ```xml
 HTTP/1.1 200